TheGrayDot/mpqcli/README.md

 docker pull ghcr.io/thegraydot/mpqcli:latest
 ```

-You can run mpqcli commands directly using the Docker container.
+You can run `mpqcli` commands directly using the Docker container.
 For example:

 ```
 docker run ghcr.io/thegraydot/mpqcli:latest version
 ```

-To use local files with the container, mount a directory from your host system.
-In the following example, the `-v` argument is used to mount the present working directory to `/data` in the container.
+To use local files in the container, mount a directory from your host system.
+In the following example, the `-v` argument is used to mount the present working directory to `/data` directory in the container.
 Then the `mpqcli` container runs the `list` subcommand with `/data/example.mpq` as the target MPQ archive.

 ```
 docker run -v $(pwd):/data ghcr.io/thegraydot/mpqcli:latest list /data/example.mpq